Cognitive behavior ideas-1811996 small.png

 Obsessive-Compulsive Disorder (OCD)

-OCD is a thought-based disorder that causes an individual to have a consistent compulsive thought process that often has an impact on their ability to live life without significant distress.
-CBT gives OCD suffers a range of tools and skills to combat the compulsive actions and thoughts, and use positive thought processes to transform them into actions and thoughts that, hopefully, cause less distress.
+OCD is a thought-based disorder that causes you to have a consistent compulsive thought process.
+This thought process often has an impact on your ability to live life without significant distress.
+CBT gives OCD suffers a range of tools and skills to combat the compulsive actions and thoughts.
+Similarily, it teaches one to use positive thought processes to transform them into actions and thoughts that, hopefully, cause less distress.

 Post-Traumatic Stress Disorder (PTSD)